-Each topic begins with a learning challenge question.
+History, Geography, Art and D and T are taught through termly and half termly topics and projects.
+The topics/projects are linked to units of study in the National Curriculum and children are taught the key skills and knowledge outlined in this statutory document.
+Each topic begins with a question to engage the children.
 This provokes discussion and gives the children the opportunity to think about the topic they will be learning.
-For example in year 6 the children learn about rivers so the learning challenge posed is, “Why is the river Thames so important to the people of London?”
-The lessons are cross curricular.
+For example, in year 6 the children learn about rivers so the question posed is, “Why is the river Thames so important to the people of London?”.
 English and maths skills are often re-enforced in the topic lessons, though the main learning objective will have a history or geography focus.
-This cross curricular approach to learning allows the children to use a variety of skills, transfer the learning from previous lessons and to have the opportunity to embed and master key skills and knowledge.
+This approach to learning allows the children to use a variety of skills, transfer the learning from previous lessons and to have the opportunity to embed and master key skills and knowledge.

 Children are taught computer science and we have a range of IT resources and equipment that can be used alongside other subject areas.
 This enhances the learning and provides further opportunities to develop the children’s ICT skills and knowledge.